digitalcredentials/sign-and-verify/README.md

 ## Configuration

+Follow these steps to properly configure a `sign-and-verify` service deployment for your organization:

-The service can be configured with the following environment variables:
+1. Configure the service with the following environment variables:

 - `UNLOCKED_DID` - a base64 encoded DID json blob (required)
 - `PORT` - the port the web service will bind to (optional, default: `5000`)